DevExpress-Examples/obsolete-replace-default-filter-items-with-custom-ones/Readme.md

 <!-- default file list end -->
 # How to Modify a Filter Popup to Show Custom Filter Items

-This example demonstrate how to replace default filter items with custom items in a filter popup.
+This example demonstrates how to replace default filter items with custom items in a filter popup.

 You can group individual items in a filter popup based on a criteria and display groups instead of items to save space.
 Handle the [PivotGridControl.CustomFilterPopupItems](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotGridControl.CustomFilterPopupItems)  event to substitute default items with group items.
 To process group items and apply a filter, handle the [PivotGridControl.FieldFilterChanging](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotGridControl.FieldFilterChanging) event.